No one wants to overspend on groceries each month.

 There are many ways to make minor changes and save more than you ever imagined at the grocery store.
 One of those ways is to make sure that you milk your coupon for all of the potential savings that are possible with it.

 But, of course, that means you want to use your coupon when it packs the most power.

 One example was a recent sale at a CVS store.
 They had a buy one get one half off on garbage bags.
 Using a coupon for the garbage bags and the CVS card rewards coupon, the savings for the garbage bags doubled to $5.00.

 That’s what a lot of savvy couponers know.
 You use your coupons in such a way that you save the most money.
 As a result, some shoppers get cashback from couponing because they know the ins and outs of getting the best deals and even free stuff!

 When you start couponing, make sure that you research which stores have items on sale.
 That way, you can use your manufacturers’ coupons, add them to an in-store coupon and save even more.

 One example is when a local store had Frozen Pasta on Sale.
-The store was offering a $1 off coupon, and there was a $1 off manufacturer coupon from a newspaper insert.
+The store offered a $1 off coupon, and there was a $1 off manufacturer coupon from a newspaper insert.

-A sale price paired with TWO coupon savings gave me more than 50% off the original price.
+A sale price paired with TWO coupon savings gave me over 50% off the original price.